 Australian National Review

 Jamie runs an online media aggragator posing as a news source.
-He posts videos from other outlets and puts the lofty title “Staff Reporter” as the reporter.
+He posts videos from other outlets and puts the lofty byline of “Staff Reporter” as the reporter.
 Most are just videos without comment.
-Many have misleading headings, like the one claiming aboriginal elder Bevan Costelo dies 6 days after getting the covid jab.
+Many have misleading headings, like the one claiming aboriginal elder Bevan Costelo died 6 days after getting the covid jab.
 There is an accompanying video that does nothing to address the notion that the vaccine contributed to his demise.
 There is, of course, not correlation.
 But that’s the sort of rubbish he publishes.

 Another video shows Anthony Fauci listening patiently to one of his detractors listing Fauci’s failings.
 Fauci, we are told, is squirming in his seat.
 To me, Fauci looks confidently at ease.
 This guy, who has been grilled in senate hearings for decades, isn’t about to be fooled by a podcaster.
 He politely waits without interupting as the podcaster lists his scree of misinformation.